befabry/sort/README.md

 # More Design Patterns with TS

+This is using the Bubble Sort.
+It is not the main goal of this project.
+Sorting is not the focus of this project.
+Learning is.

 It will output the TS files from /src to /build

 The concurrently package run scripts concurrently.